VorticonCmdr/simcheck/README.md

 # simcheck
-a chrome extension which uses transformers.js to generate and compare vector embeddings
+a chrome extension based on transformers.js to generate, compare and visualize vector embeddings

 ## used libraries